StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 #### Topology

+TODO - Add info about relations from OpenTelemetry here???

 The following AWS service data is available in StackState as components:

 | Service | Resource | Relations |